s-Hankel hypermatrices and 2 x 2 determinantal ideals: Structure of the ideal

 \section{Structure of the ideal $\It{s}{t}$}

-Let $\Sw$ be an $(s,t)$-switchable set consisting of one equivalence class with respect to connectedness.
-The main aim of this section is to give a rule to see when two monomials of the same degree are equivalent modulo ${\It{s}{t}}_\Sw$, and to prove consequently that the set $G_\Sw= \big\{ f_{K,a,b} : \, K \subseteq [t], a,b \in \Sw \big\}$ is a Gr\"obner basis for $\It{s}{t}_\Sw$; then we use this result to derive information on $\It{s}{t}_\Sw$ such as primeness and the Hilbert function.
+Let $\Sw$ be a connected $(s,t)$-switchable set.
+The main aim of this section is to characterize in Theorem \ref{thmReductGeneral} when two monomials are equivalent modulo ${\It{s}{t}}_\Sw$.
+We point out that the proof of this result, which is of fundamental importance in the paper, is not a simple rewriting of the proof of \cite[Lemma 6.2]{ST} for the generic case.
+We prove consequently that the set $G_\Sw= \big\{ f_{K,a,b} : \, K \subseteq [t], a,b \in \Sw \big\}$ is a Gr\"obner basis for $\It{s}{t}_\Sw$ and we derive information on $\It{s}{t}_\Sw$ such as primeness and the Hilbert function.

 In this section we use the term {\bf multiset} to indicate a finite list where elements are counted with multiplicity and order is irrelevant.
 When we say ``reduction'' we mean in the sense of the Gr\"obner bases.
 The symbol $\lt(f)$ denotes the leading term of a polynomial $f \in R$.
 Recall that we fixed the lexicographic order on the monomials of $R$.

 We observe that an element $g \in G_\Sw$ has the form $g=x_{a_1}x_{a_2}-x_{b_1}x_{b_2}$, for some indices $a_i\in \Sw$ and indices $b_1=\sw(K,a_1,a_2)$, $b_2=\sw(K,a_2,a_1)$, with $K \subseteq [t]$.
 By definition of switch, it is easy to check that these indices $a_i, b_i$ satisfy the following properties: \begin{itemize} \item $\|a_1\sno + \|a_2\sno = \|b_1\sno + \|b_2\sno $;